aabiddanda/aabiddanda.github.io/_posts/2024-02-10-flag-composition.md

 ---
 layout: post
-title: "Is the Maryland flag an outlier?"
+title: "Is the Maryland flag a design outlier?"
-description: "Fun with flags"
 tags: [flags, PCA]
 ---